bridgecrew-perf6/New-Build-Deployment-Script/README.md

 Before writing this script, performing the manual steps for these processes would have taken over an hour.
 Now all tasks can be done in under 5 minutes :)

-Some contents of the file were edited to protect proprietary information
+Some contents of the file were edited to protect proprietary information.

+Linted with PS Script Analyzer